William F. C. Nindemann

 William Frederick Carl Nindemann (April 22, 1850 – May 6, 1913) was a German-born American Arctic explorer and recipient of the Congressional Silver Jeannette Medal.

 Biography

-William Nindemann was born on April 22, 1850, in Gingst, on Rügen – Germany's biggest island.
+William Nindemann was born on April 22, 1850, in Gingst, on Rügen – Germany's biggest island, the part of the Province of Pomerania in the Kingdom of Prussia.
 He graduated in 1865 and moved to New York in 1867, where he served as a quartermaster on a yacht.

 Polaris expedition

 He joined the Polaris expedition, which sailed from New London, Connecticut on July 3, 1871.
 On October 15, 1872, the USS Polaris–leaking badly—crew was ordered to land provisions; while thus engaged the floe broke, and Nindemann with eighteen others drifted southward for 196 days without seeing the ship again.
 Nindemann and the others were rescued by the USS Tigress on April 29, 1873.
 After returning to Washington, Nindemann volunteered on the Tigress in her search for the Polaris.

 Jeannette expedition

 In 1879, he joined the crew of the Jeannette expedition to reach the North Pole.
 After the USS Jeannette sank in the ice and the party made it to the Lena Delta on the northern coast of Siberia, on October 9, 1881, Captain George W. De Long sent the two strongest members, Nindemann and Louis P. Noros to find aid for the starving crew.
 Taking a southern course, they wandered until October 21, when they were met by a native, who took them to Kumak Surka, where they sent a message through a Russian exile to George W. Melville—Jeannette's chief engineer—who afterward joined them at Bulun.
 Subsequently, Melville, James H. Bartlett, and Nindemann explored the delta for traces of De Long's party, and on March 15, 1882, they found the bodies of De Long and his companions.